-- 10.26 Mainsail Clew see Rule 10.10 Measurement Points at Corner of Sails. - 10.27 Mainsail Cross Widths - Each cross measurement shall be the distance from the leech measurement point, as defined below, to the nearest point on the fore edge of the sail including the bolt rope.
+- 10.26 Mainsail Clew see Rule 10.10 Measurement Points at Corner of Sails. - 10.27 Mainsail Cross Widths Each cross measurement shall be the distance from the leech measurement point, as defined below, to the nearest point on the fore edge of the sail including the bolt rope.
 The points on the leech from which the cross measurements are taken shall be determined bridging any hollows in the leech with straight lines. - 10.28 Mainsail Half-Point of Leech - The half-point of the leech shall be determined by folding the head to the clew and the quarter and three-quarter leech points by folding the clew and the head to the half-point leech.
 The seven-eighth leech point is determined in a similar fashion.

-10.29 Mainsail Widths (MGT, MGU, MGM, & MGL).
+10.29 Mainsail Widths (TW, MGT, MGU, MGM, & MGL).

-The Mainsail is measured with width at the top (TW) and four widths found on the leach between head and clew: at 1/4 (MGL), 1/2 (MGM), 3/4 (MGU) and 7/8 (MGT) leech heights.
+The Mainsail is measured with width at the top (TW) and four widths found on the leech between head and clew: at 1/4 (MGL), 1/2 (MGM), 3/4 (MGU) and 7/8 (MGT) leech heights.
 Points on the leech are found by folding the sail as per the Equipment Rules of Sailing (ERS) procedures.
-The height of the mainsail luff (P) and Mainsail Foot (E) are measured on the mast and boom as part of the rig measurements.
-The Mainsail rated area is calculated by using the actual heights on the luff from the tack point to the points where Mainsail Widths are measured.
-This method will accurately measure the sail area and center of effort height for all Mainsails including those with square tops and or high roach.
-If there is a batten above the 7/8 (MGT) leech point, then the top width (TW(HB)) measurement is increased taking in account effect of a batten positioned at this height on the mainsail.
+If there is a batten above the 7/8 (MGT) leech point, then the top width (TW) measurement is increased taking in account effect of a batten positioned at this height on the mainsail.